Stream Module#

 on the size of the processor's cache line.
 Sets the maximum size of the server names hash tables.
 Allocates a shared memory zone to collect metrics for

 /status/stream/server_zones/<zone>.
-Multiple The single-value zone syntax aggregates all metrics for its context
+Multiple The single-value zone syntax aggregates all metrics for the current context

-in the same shared memory zone: The alternative syntax uses the folowing parameters: key A string with variables,
+in one shared memory zone: The alternative syntax allows specifying the following parameters: key A string with variables,

 whose value determines the grouping of connections in the zone.